shang-lin/shang-lin.github.io/index.md

 logo: Shang-Lin Chen
 ---

 **W**elcome to my home on the web!
-My name is Shang-Lin, and I'm an enthusiast of technology, code, words and languages, tai chi chuan, dance, etc. From here you can:
+My name is Shang-Lin, and I'm an enthusiast of technology, software, programming languages, natural languages, tai chi chuan, dance, etc. From here you can:

 * Visit [Code Words]({{site.baseurl}}/blog/), my mostly technical blog.
 * Read more [about me]({{site.baseurl}}/about).